fredbi/go-experiments/go-openapi/README.md

 // 3: small number (=<7 bytes): only strings longer than 7 require an arena slot
 // 4: small string (=<7 bytes): only numbers larger than 7 digits require an arena slot
 // 5: large number: offset points to arena slot for BCD-encoded []byte
-// 6: large string: offset points to arena slot for []byte
+// 6: large string: offset points to arena slot for []byte (possibly compressed)
 //
 // length: single value up to 1GB
 // offset: 0-2^40 = 1024 GB